lmorg/murex/docs/events/oncommandcompletion.md

 ### Interrupt/Stderr

-This is the name of the Murex named pipe which contains a copy of the STDERR from the command which executed prior to this event.
+This is the name of the Murex named pipe which contains a copy of the stderr from the command which executed prior to this event.

 You can read this with `read-named-pipe`. eg